 Penn's Environmental Health Track offers a curriculum designed specifically for applicants to the interdisciplinary Master of Public Health Program who are interested in mastering skills in identifying, investigating, ameliorating, and communicating about environmental health risks.
 Key strengths of this track include the MPH Program’s ability to provide mentored Capstone experiences, especially focused on the urban environment and communities with an aging industrial infrastructure, such as Philadelphia and its many surrounding areas.

-- Learn more about the core competencies of the environmental health track.
+- Learn more about the competencies of the environmental health track.

 The fourteen course units (14 CU) required for the MPH in Environmental Health track are described below.
 Students must take a minimum of 11 CU under the PUBH prefix.